 The [Mg/Fe] values are listed in the last column of Table~\ref{tab:stelpop} and are almost always super-solar.
-Furthermore, the estimates obtained from the OptExt spectra and those obtained from R50 are generally in agreement, within the errors.
+Furthermore, the estimates obtained from the OptExt spectra and those obtained from R50 are generally in agreement within the errors.
 Only for J0226-3303, the [Mg/Fe] inferred in the OptExt case is larger ($0.2\pm0.1$) than that obtained for the R50 spectrum ($0.0\pm0.1$).
-We have visually inspected the two spectra and checked that this was not caused by a contamination in the line-strengths but it really reflects a difference in the strength of the iron lines.
-Most likely this indicates the presence of spatial gradients in the $\alpha$-abundance of the stellar population of this galaxy.
-Since with the OptExt we give more weight to the central region, supposedly made of stars with larger [$\alpha$/Fe], it can be expected that the inference obtained in this case is larger than the one obtained integrating over the R50 aperture by giving to each pixel the same weight.
-This hints for a "non-relic" nature of this galaxy (which is, in fact, confirmed in Section~\ref{sec:results_confirmation}).
-If an object is a true relic, it should have a flat [Mg/Fe] gradient with a very high value (i.e. $\ge0.3$) because it formed their stars in a very quick high-z burst of star formation which then rapidly quenched.
+We visually inspected the two spectra and checked that this was not caused by a contamination in the line strengths but genuinely reflects a difference in the strength of the iron lines.
+This most likely indicates the presence of spatial gradients in the $\alpha$-abundance of the stellar population of this galaxy and suggests that this galaxy is not a relic (which is confirmed in Section~\ref{sec:results_confirmation}).
+If an object is a true relic, it should have a flat [Mg/Fe] gradient with a very high value (i.e. $\ge0.3$) because it formed its stars in a very quick high-z burst of star formation which then rapidly quenched.
 This would prevent iron pollution of the interstellar medium caused by Type Ia supernova explosions \citep[e.g.][]{Gallazzi+06, Gallazzi21,Thomas+05}.
-Super-solar metallicities and generally old ages for the objects in the INSPIRE sample are expected too, because of the mass-metallicity relation \citep[e.g.,][]{Gallazzi+05, Gallazzi21} and the color selection presented in Section~\ref{sec:survey_presentation}.
+Super-solar metallicities and generally old ages for the objects in the INSPIRE sample are expected too according to the mass--metallicity relation \citep[e.g.][]{Gallazzi+05, Gallazzi21} and given the colour selection presented in Section~\ref{sec:survey_presentation}.